 Gluten is a type of protein found in wheat, rye, and barley.
 It’s found in a large number of different foods — even ones that you wouldn’t expect, like soy sauce and potato chips.

 Gluten-free foods are becoming more available and accessible, including at restaurants.
 Even fast food restaurants are offering gluten-free options on their menu.
-(It’s important to note that there’s always a risk of cross-contamination, though.)
-Let’s take a look at 12 of the most popular fast food restaurants and their gluten-free offerings.

 Other gluten-free items include:

 - several of their salads